sillsdev/ArtOfReading/README.md

 B-NA-2(tab)Brazil(tab)Romero Britto(tab)Brazil(tab)bird,bird of prey,hawk,flying(tab)птица,хищная птица(tab)burung,burung pemangsa

+An easy mistake to make when creating index.txt is to lose the unicode (utf-8) formatting.
+For example, you might create the index in a spreadsheet program, then export as "tab delimited text".
+Make sure you tell it to create a unicode (utf-8) document, otherwise any non-Western character will be changed to a question mark.

+You should also ensure that no file is listed twice.
+If you do, it will cause an error in Bloom or wherever your collection is used.
+One way to check for duplicates is, in your spreadsheet program, turn on "conditional formatting" where the condition is "duplicate".

 # Processing your images

 The idea is that we need an automated process that will take each image in the images/ directory, get it all ready, and deposit it in the /output/process-images directory.
 You never commit anything in /output to github; instead the installer maker will gather file from there when it makes the installer.
 For that we have process-images.bat.